 There are different conceivable ways to refinance the towering debt.
 One way is through higher taxes and wealth confiscation.
 Appeals for such actions have already been voiced and cannot be dismissed entirely because the cocktail of crises is bound to sharpen the divide between social classes, even within the rich countries of northern Europe.
 And so calls for greater income redistribution, particularly through a wealth tax, are also growing ever louder in Germany.
 However, wealth built up over decades is also being endangered by soaring inflation and an unstable euro.
 Last but not least, the drastic turnaround in global monetary policy makes liquid assets like stocks and bonds as well as illiquid ones like real estate vulnerable to value depreciation.

 Geopolitical tensions, a looming recession and mounting uncertainties appear destined to cause the social and political climate to tend to worsen within the Eurozone and in Germany.
 When economic well-being and entrepreneurship become imperiled, it becomes more justified and necessary than ever to look for alternatives.

-Liechtenstein represents such an alternative.
-In the current crisis, the contrast between Liechtenstein and the ailing monetary community elsewhere could hardly be greater.
-The small country in the heart of Europe is a beacon of political continuity and stability.
-Due to the exceptional situation of our particular location, we at Kaiser Partner Privatbank AG depend on our capacity to think beyond and across our borders.
-The Principality of Liechtenstein has always stood for innovation, freedom, and entrepreneurship.
+Liechtenstein presents one such alternative.
+The contrast between Liechtenstein and the troubled European Monetary Union could hardly be starker in the current crisis.
+The tiny country in the heart of Europe is an epitome of political continuity, stability and neutrality.
+Due to the exceptional situation of our particular location, we at Kaiser Partner Privatbank AG rely on thinking beyond borders.
+Throughout its history, the principality of Liechtenstein has always stood for innovation, liberty and entrepreneurship.

-For more than 40 years, we have stood for:
+For over 40 years we have stood for:

-Want to learn more about the services we can provide for your family or business?
+Would you like to learn more about our services for yourself, your family or your business?
 We look forward to hearing from you.